JartanFTW/semesterproject/README.md

 ## AI Generation

-All code from this project has been generated using highly customized Claude AI prompting.
+Nearly all code from this project has been generated using highly customized (proprietary) Claude 3.7 100b+ AI prompting.
 Credit to Anthropic.